Anytime Detection of Strategic Deviations in Multi-Agent Systems: Monitoring Repeated Normal-Form Games

 \paragraph{Equilibria in games.} Equilibrium concepts provide a formal way to capture situations in which players’ strategies are mutually consistent: an equilibrium captures a state of strategic stability in which each agent’s behavior is optimal given the behavior of others, providing a useful benchmark for predicting or analyzing multi-agent interactions.
 For each player $i$, let $\pi_i \in \Delta(A_i)$ denote a candidate (possibly mixed) strategy.
-A \emph{joint strategy profile} specifies a strategy for each player; we write $\pi = (\pi_1,\dots,\pi_n)$ in general, and~$\pi = \pi_1 \times \dots \times \pi_n$ when the players’ strategies are independent (i.e., the joint distribution $\pi$ is the product measure of the individual strategies $\pi_i$), which is the form assumed for Nash equilibrium. \begin{definition}[Nash Equilibrium] A joint strategy profile $\pi = \pi_1 \times \dots \times \pi_n$ is a \emph{Nash equilibrium} if, for each player~$i\in[n]$ and all alternative actions $a_i' \in A_i$, we have
+A \emph{joint strategy profile} specifies a strategy for each player; we write $\pi = (\pi_1,\dots,\pi_n)$ in general, and~$\pi = \pi_1 \times \dots \times \pi_n$ when the players’ strategies are independent (i.e., the joint distribution $\pi$ is the product measure of the individual strategies $\pi_i$), which is the form assumed for Nash equilibrium.